• Skip to primary navigation

 You can use this homemade lactose free cheese sauce in so many ways including:

-• As a dip for nachos, chips or crackers.
+• As a dip for nachos, chips, crackers, or raw vegetables.

 • For making pasta or macaroni and cheese.